 Individuals looking to become LPRs of the United States face a complex and lengthy process to first obtain an "immigrant visa."
 There are four primary avenues by which an individual can obtain an immigrant visa: through family, employment, asylum or refugee status, or the diversity lottery.
 After an individual has successfully obtained an immigrant visa, he can seek to adjust his status to become an LPR.
 There are certain requirements that must be met in order to become a permanent resident of the United States.
 Upon achieving this status, the government issues the "green card" or proof that a person is in fact an LPR.

 We represent clients in a range of immigration law matters.
-For more information, please follow the links below or contact one of our law offices in Cleveland, Ohio or Charlotte, North Carolina.
+For more information, please follow the links below or contact our law office in Cleveland, Ohio.

 Family Visas and Citizenship